-Picking the right child care center is important whether it’s the first place outside your home that Baby is going to spend a significant amount of time, or he is a seasoned traveler already; whether he has never been under anyone’s care but yours before, or he is a social butterfly, flitting from adoring relatives to babysitters to family friends.
+Picking the right child care center is important whether it’s the first place outside your home that Baby is going to spend a significant amount of time, or they are a seasoned traveler already; whether they have never been under anyone’s care but yours before, or they are a social butterfly, flitting from adoring relatives to babysitters to family friends.

 Choosing the right child care center for you

 No matter what, the place that you pick is going to become an important part of Baby’s early development, and we understand that you want to pick the right one.

 - Licensing: This may seem like an obvious one, but not all legitimate and legal childcare centers are licensed, since some states do not require licensing from child care centers operated by religious institutions.
 This doesn’t necessarily mean that these daycares wouldn’t be perfectly good choices!
 All it means is that these institutions aren’t required to follow state licensing standards for, among other things, staff training and qualification, so if you’re considering one of these institutions, it’s important to check out the issues that are important to you.

 In fact, because licensing standards are set on a state by state basis, it’s important to check what your state’s child care licensing requirements are, as it’s entirely possible that you will, say, want a professional with more qualifications, or a facility with better safety standards, than the minimum the state requires.

 - Child to adult ratio: Especially for infant care, small group sizes and a high ratio of adults to children are important for making Baby’s childcare experience a positive one.
 One caregiver to three infants is a good number, and is, in fact, the legal limit in several states.